 - Build native SDKs for each device type or use device agnostic tools, such as HTML5, for cross platform development

 Our take–the 1st option presents a smarter choice as it is not only efficient in performance but is also budget friendly

 Offline apps for android mobile and other OS can be classified into two types at a very high level –

-- Extended Network Loss – As is clear by the name, these types of apps are designed to work for prolonged duration of zero internet (It can range from a few hours to even days).
+- Extended Network Loss–As is clear by the name, these types of apps are designed to work for a prolonged duration of zero internet (It can range from a few hours to even days).
 The development exercise of these types of apps are time consuming and quite expensive because of the complex functionality that needs to be built into the apps that work under extended network loss.

-Offline apps needs to execute certain typical characteristics or functions.
+Offline apps need to execute certain typical characteristics or functions.

 - Offline validation of credentials and role based access

 - Smooth data sync with backend server

 - The data sync should be only through push mechanism so that action is taken only when data is changed

 - Secure and encrypted storage of the enterprise data locally on mobile device